mrvollger/SmkTemplate/docs/slides/slides.md

 │   └── black.yml
 ├── .gitignore
 ├── .snakemake-workflow-catalog.yml # Specify required flags and options
-└── results # results of the workflow
+├── _config.yml # A file that tells github to make a website └── results # results of the workflow
 ```